A Will is a vitally important document that many people leave on their 'to do list' for some time.

 Yes.
 You can leave any family member out of your Will if you want to.
-In England we have testamentary freedom which means we can leave our assets to who we want when we die.
+In England, we have testamentary freedom which means we can leave our assets to who we want when we die.

-HOWEVER, you should bear in mind that certain excluded individuals, especially those who are dependent on you financially, may be able to dispute your Will under the Inheritance (Provision for Family and Dependants) Act 1975.
+However, you should bear in mind that certain excluded individuals, especially those who are dependent on you financially, may be able to dispute your Will under the Inheritance (Provision for Family and Dependants) Act 1975.

 If you wish to exclude someone who might ordinarily expect to inherit from your estate, our Will writing experts can advise you accordingly.
 We can also prepare an additional statement explaining your reasons for leaving the individual out.
 This will require your signature at the same time as you sign the Will.
 Such a statement would be taken into account should a dispute arise after your death.
-If you are considering leaving someone out of your Will, please speak to us today and we will skilfully guide you through.
+If you are considering leaving someone out of your Will, please speak to us today and we will skillfully guide you through.